tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Do not translate sentences, understand them instead.

 There's a popular goal in the community to make 10,000 flashcards in the first 18 months.
+This number is nothing special, but it's more fun to have a goal to work towards to.
-I managed to learn 10,000 sentence cards in 11 months, but you are better than me.
+I managed to learn 10,000 sentence cards in 11 months.
+Try this challenge too, but remember that Anki is just a supplement for immersion learning.

 <p align="center"><img alt="watch anime" width="50%" src="img/watch_anime.webp"></p>
 <p align="center"><i>Watch anime.</i></p>